-Yijing has a background working in museums, auction houses, and galleries.
-He has served as curatorial research assistant for exhibitions in National Gallery of Art in Beijing and Phoenix Art Museum in Arizona.
+Wang has a background working in museums, auction houses, and galleries.
+He has served as a curatorial research assistant for exhibitions in National Gallery of Art in Beijing and Phoenix Art Museum in Arizona.
 He was a junior specialist in Chinese works of art at China’s preeminent auction house, China Guardian, and before that he worked in New York at Kaikodo Gallery.

 PhD, University of Pittsburgh, Department of the History of Art and Architecture, in progress

-Fellow, Dietrich Summer Research Fellowship for Graduate Studies, Kenneth P. Dietrich School of Arts and Sciences, University of Pittsburgh, May-August 2016.
+Fellow, Dietrich Summer Research Fellowship for Graduate Studies, Kenneth P. Dietrich School of Arts and Sciences, University of Pittsburgh, 2016.

 Rotary Club of Shanghai Past President Percy Chu Scholarship, 2010.

-“Visualizing the Third World in Propaganda Posters of 1970’s China” within the section Art and the Cold War in East Asia: The Long 1970s, the annual meeting of the College Art Association, Los Angeles, February 2018.
+“The Face of Politics: Visualizing the Third World in Propaganda Posters of 1970’s China” within the section Art and the Cold War in East Asia: The Long 1970s, the 106th Annual Conference of the College Art Association (CAA), Los Angeles, February 2018.